Code-Institute-Submissions/rafaljanos-the-monkees/README.md

 ## Testing

-The home page achived the intendend outcome by providing the user with short intruduction of the band and also quick access to a download site with the original band`s app.
+The home page achieved the intended outcome by providing the user with short introduction of the band and also quick access to a download site with the original band`s app.
-All of the pages give user quick and easy access to band social media accounts like Facebook, Tweeter and Youtube channel via Font Awesome inons.
-User can also get the excact time, date and place of any upcoming venues this year.
+All of the pages give user quick and easy access to band social media accounts like Facebook, Tweeter and Youtube channel via Font Awesome icons.
+User can also get the exact time, date and place of any upcoming venues this year.
 On the mobile view navbar is collapsed and let the user to navigate throe all websites quickly and without compromising on content that fits on their screens.

 If you try to submit the contact form with an invalid email address, there will be an error noting the invalid email address.
-There is also the "required" attribute added to all fields, so in case one of them is skipped the form will not subit.
+There is also the "required" attribute added to all fields, so in case one of them is skipped the form will not submit.
 Only when all the fields will have a correct content, the form will go through.

 All provided links will open in a new tab using "target=_blank" attribute.
 They all have been manually tested to ensure they all go to the correct destination.

-All the navbar Font Awesome icons are in the same position across all pages, they all grow on hoower by using "hvr-grow-shadow" class.
+All the navbar Font Awesome icons are in the same position across all pages, they all grow on hover by using "hvr-grow-shadow" class.
 Navbar in mobile view will turn in to a hamburger menu at screen resolution smaller than 992px  using a "@media" media queries.
-And will stay the same across all pages, all pages links will also grow on hoover like on big screen but will have no Font Awesome icons with them to minimise taken space.
-All navbars links are in the same order on a big screen and small screen colapsed bar.
+And will stay the same across all pages, all pages links will also grow on hover like on big screen but will have no Font Awesome icons with them to minimise taken space.
+All navbars links are in the same order on a big screen and small screen collapsed bar.

 This site was tested across multiple browsers (Chrome, Safari, Internet Explorer, FireFox) and on multiple mobile devices (iPhone 4, 5, 7: Chrome and Safari, iPad, Samsung Galaxy) to ensure compatibility and responsiveness.

-During the testing phase I came across several errors and wornings on each page:
+During the testing phase I came across several errors and warnings on each page:

 ##### HOME page:
-- Warning: Consider adding a lang attribute to the html start tag to declare the language of this document.
+- Warning: Consider adding a Lang attribute to the html start tag to declare the language of this document.
  (helps search engines return language specific results)
 - Warning: Section lacks heading.
 Consider using h1-h2 elements to add identifying headings to all sections.
  (heading element implies all the font changes, paragraph breaks before and after, and any white space necessary to render the heading)